-The ISOLATE button allows the selected port connection to be isolated from memory recall, so that its current settings will not be over-written by what is in the memory.
+The ISOLATE button allows the selected port connection to be isolated from memory recall, so that its current settings will not be over-written when a different memory is loaded.
 Clicking the button a second time will de-isolate the connection.
-A brown cell in the Label column indicates that a port has been isolated.
-Other console settings can be isolated using the Isolate screen.
+A brown cell in the Label column indicates that a port is isolated.
+Other console settings can be isolated using the ISOLATE screen.